pankod/next-boilerplate/README.md

 ## Bye bye next boilerplate, welcome to superplate!
 After many years of developing the next-boilerplate, we had difficulties maintaining it.
 We were unable to combine the packages and flexibility that the Community wanted.

-Now we have developed the [superplate](https://github.com/pankod/superplate) and put it at your disposal.
-We have added dozens of plugins on top of what next-boilerplate can do!.
+We have now developed the [superplate](https://github.com/pankod/superplate) and it is now available.

 Thanks to its plugin-based structure, you can easily [add your own best-practices](https://pankod.github.io/superplate/docs/development/creating-a-plugin).

+For now, [superplate](https://github.com/pankod/superplate) only creates project starter boilerplates for Next.js apps as a default UI Framework option.
+Other frameworks integration will be added soon.

 <br/>